la-x/wirelogU/README.md

 //////////// UX2

-Go to https://github.com/la-x/wirelog and copY the link to clone with HTTPS: https://github.com/la-x/wirelog.git Place folder into WAMP/XAMP/LAMP or your preferred server directory.
+Go to https://github.com/la-x/wirelogu and copy the link to clone with HTTPS: https://github.com/la-x/wirelogu.git Place folder into WAMP/XAMP/LAMP or your preferred server directory.
 Open phpMyAdmin and create a new database titled 'wirelogdb', whilst ensuring phpMyAdmin user credentials are set to username 'root' and password ''.
 Find the SQL file titled 'wl.sql' located inside the root directory, and import the file into the 'wirelogdb' database.